kubedb/docs/docs/guides/etcd/concepts/etcd.md

       recoveryTimestamp: "2024-05-02T10:02:45Z"
 ```

-Restore is only possible **at bootstrap time**. etcd requires a seed member's data directory to be either genuinely empty or a fully restored, valid snapshot — a snapshot can never be restored into a running cluster.
-So the operator pre-creates the ordinal-0 PVC, runs the `RestoreSession` against it, and only then creates the PetSet and starts the first member.
-While that happens, `status.phase` is `DataRestoring`.
+`spec.init.archiver` restores **at bootstrap time**, into a brand new cluster. etcd requires a seed member's data directory to be either genuinely empty or a fully restored, valid snapshot, so a snapshot can never be replayed into a *running* cluster.
+The operator therefore pre-creates the ordinal-0 PVC, runs the `RestoreSession` against it, and only then creates the PetSet and starts the first member.
+While that happens, `status.phase` stays `Provisioning`, and the restore's outcome is reported on the `SuccessfullyDataRestored` condition.

+> To restore into an `Etcd` object that already exists, use an `EtcdOpsRequest` of type `Restore`.
+It obeys the same rule rather than breaking it: the cluster is taken apart down to a single empty volume first, the snapshot is replayed into that, and the remaining members rejoin as new members.
+See [In-place Restore](/docs/guides/etcd/restore/overview.md).

 ### spec.monitor